odud-by/uae-fdi-resilience-analysis/README.md

 The estimated ARDL framework indicates that UAE FDI dynamics are primarily driven by investment momentum and oil-linked liquidity effects, with domestic growth playing a secondary role.

-FDI exhibits strong persistence: prior-year inflows meaningfully influence subsequent-year outcomes.
+FDI exhibits strong persistence: last-year inflows affect next-year outcomes.
 This reflects the role of project pipelines, reinvestment decisions, and implementation lags in large-scale investments.
 Once momentum builds, it tends to carry into the following year before gradually dissipating.

 Oil prices influence FDI in stages rather than instantaneously.
 Initial oil shocks generate caution and uncertainty, but are later followed by improved liquidity and investor confidence that support capital deployment.
 This pattern indicates that FDI movements are closely linked to regional liquidity cycles.

-GDP growth is positively associated with FDI but plays a secondary role relative to oil-linked liquidity and persistence effects.
+GDP growth is positively associated with FDI but plays a secondary role.
 Trade Openness does not materially influence year-to-year fluctuations, suggesting it operates more as a structural determinant than a cyclical driver.

 These channels provide the foundation for interpreting the scenario results that follow.